udacity/SFND_2D_Feature_Tracking/README.md

 }
 ```

-with orb keypoints detection I did not know why the keypoints are not filtered, the
+with ORB keypoints detection and AKAZE descriptor type, I did not know why the keypoints are not filtered, all detected keypoints are still there.

 ### Descriptors
+MP4. to MP6. were finished completely.

 ### Performance
+MP7.
+All keypoints has been counted accordingly.
+MP8.
+Descriptors and matching keypoints are extracted.
+MP9.
+All combinations extractor and matcher are tested.
+Running time also counted.
+The top 3 combinations are recored on spreadsheet.txt file.